TheBroox/TextAdventure.js/README.md

 ###### `item` Object

 `item` objects can exist in both a player's inventory or they can reside in the `items` object of a location.
 Users can use the `take` command to move an `item` from a location to the player's inventory.
 The `drop` command does the reverse.
 Items have some mandatory properties; namely, `description`, `displayName`, `hidden`, and `quantity`.
-Optionally, it can contain a `use` function.
+Optionally, it can contain a `use` function and/or an `interactions` Object.
 An `item` can also contain any number of additional properties or functions as dictated by the design of the game.

 **`description`**